 Keep Your Battery At Room Temperature

 Battery University found that environmental conditions affect battery longevity the most.
 The worst thing is to have a full battery while subjecting the phone to elevated temperatures.
 Battery University considers temperature above 86 F as elevated.
-This means avoid leaving your phone in a parked car in the sun during summer.
+This means avoid leaving your phone in a parked car in the sun during the summer.
 If you use any CPU intensive apps (I’m looking at you, Pokemon Go!), consider taking a break occasionally to allow the phone to cool off.

 If you are using a laptop, when you hear the fan come on or if the fan comes on often, check the exhaust vent to see if hot air is blowing out.
 If you do not feel any air, it could mean dust has clogged the opening and the heat has nowhere to go.
 This will cause your laptop to run hotter or overheat.
-Clean out the fan for best performance.
+Clean out the fan for the best performance.

 If you feel the bottom of your laptop and it is hot to the touch, one thing you can do is get a laptop cooling pad, such as the Tree New Bee Cooling Pad.
 This laptop cooler has multiple fans to blow air at the bottom of your laptop while raising it off your lap, carpet, or your bed to promote better airflow.